-- A. A lawyer admitted to practice in this state is subject to the disciplinary authority of this state, regardless of where the lawyer's conduct occurs.
-A lawyer not admitted in this state is also subject to the disciplinary authority of this state if the lawyer provides or offers to provide any legal services in this state.
-A lawyer may be subject to the disciplinary authority of both this state and another jurisdiction where the lawyer is admitted for the same conduct. - B. In any exercise of the disciplinary authority of this state, the rules of professional conduct to be applied shall be as follows: - (1) for conduct in connection with a proceeding in matter pending before a court before which a lawyer has been admitted to practice (either generally or for purposes of that proceeding), tribunal, the rules to be applied shall be the rules 2 of the jurisdiction in which the court tribunal sits, unless the rules of the court tribunal provide otherwise; and - (2) for any other conduct, the rules of the jurisdiction in which the lawyer's conduct occurred, or, if the predominant effect of the conduct is in a different jurisdiction, the rules of that jurisdiction shall be applied to the conduct.
+- (A) Disciplinary Authority.
+A lawyer admitted to practice in this state is subject to the disciplinary authority of this state, regardless of where the lawyer's conduct occurs.
+A lawyer not admitted in this jurisdiction is also subject to the disciplinary authority of this state if the lawyer provides or offers to provide any legal services in this state.
+A lawyer may be subject to the disciplinary authority of both this state and another jurisdiction for the same conduct. - (B) In any exercise of the disciplinary authority of this state, the rules of professional conduct to be applied shall be as follows: - (1) For conduct in connection with a matter pending before a tribunal, the rules of the jurisdiction in which the tribunal sits, unless the rules of the tribunal provide otherwise; and - (2) For any other conduct, the rules of the jurisdiction in which the lawyer's conduct occurred, or, if the predominant effect of the conduct is in a different jurisdiction, the rules of that jurisdiction shall be applied to the conduct.
 A lawyer shall not be subject to discipline if the lawyer's conduct conforms to the rules of a jurisdiction in which the lawyer reasonably believes the predominant effect of the lawyer's conduct will occur.